 Best kid-friendly Thai food in Las Vegas is Lotus of Siam – Seriously good, like award winning good.

 It’s time to start sharing some other awesome things to do in Las Vegas with kids.
-You won’t just be going out to eat, and obviously they won’t be hitting the slot machines.
+You won’t just be going out to eat, and obviously, they won’t be hitting the slot machines.
 So, what to do?
-This list is an amazing place to begin planning daily activities!
+Considering how many kid attractions in Las Vegas there are, you have a long list to choose from.
+This list is an amazing place to begin planning your daily activities in Vegas!

-10 Kid Friendly Activities in Las Vegas – including water parks.
+17 Kid-Friendly Activities in Las Vegas – including two water parks.

 High Roller Sky Wheel – The tallest observation wheel in the world, peaking at 550 feet, the High Roller offers views of the Strip and the surrounding desert valley.